brindhasham/Lab_PT/Custom Phishing Payload with Anti-Detection Features/README.md

  ### This concludes successful custom creation of payload, obfuscation and data-exfiltration using reverse shell

- ## Note: Due to ethical reasons, I have not included the code for payload.sh.
-Code available only on demand
+ #### Note: Due to ethical reasons, I have not included the code for payload.sh.
+Code will be available only on demand